-Below is a long list of quotations on the infinite sphere whose center is everywhere.
-Others have gathered similar lists of this quotation over the centuries; this present list is the most extensive available online.
-The quotes below range from Jorge Luis Borges to the Tao Te Ching, from Joseph Campbell to Nietzsche, from the ancient Greek Empedocles (possibly the first mention) to a scientist talking about the Big Bang (one of the latest), and many in between.
+The several-dozen quotes below range from Jorge Luis Borges to the Tao Te Ching, from Joseph Campbell to Nietzsche, from the ancient Greek Empedocles (possibly the first mention) to a scientist talking about the Big Bang (one of the latest), and many in between.
 I suspect there are at least as many authors and thinkers again, beyond this present listing, who can be added to the growing compendium.
-I add a new item every now and then, as I continue to research it from time to time.
+I add a new item below every now and then, as I continue to research from time to time.

 I've been following this particular idea for a few years, ever since I had a remarkable experience which could hardly be put into words more concise than the title above: "God is an infinite sphere, the center of which is everywhere, the circumference nowhere."
-For those who want to get right to the list, scroll down; but for those who are interested in a brief vision which describes this idea in some detail, check this out:
+For those who want to get right to the list of quotations, scroll down; but for those who are interested in reading about a brief vision I personally experienced, which describes this idea in more detail, click the little arrow to see more:

-When I later came upon a mention of this particular idea (infinite sphere, nowhere, everywhere, etc.) by Nicholas of Cusa (who lived in the 1400s), my heart leaped, because I knew exactly what he was getting at.
-I did have a vague memory of reading Borge's Aleph story long before, but honestly did not remember the unique phrase from his story: "center everywhere, circumference nowhere."
-In other words, the first time I read those words in Borge's story, they had little meaning, as though they were poetic, a literary device to convey infinity in words — as they remain for many who encounter them: Simply good poetry, evoking a sense of boundlessness, greatness, immeasurability, perfection.
-Then I experienced it in person and later realized that the description was technically accurate, not just poetically.
-Did Borges have a similar experience which he wrote about indirectly, is there more truth to his short story than we realize?
+After that experience, I later came upon a mention of this idea (infinite sphere, nowhere, everywhere, etc.) written by Nicholas of Cusa in the 1400s.
+My heart leaped: I knew exactly what he was getting at.
+At that time, I did have a vague memory of reading Borge's Aleph story long before, but honestly did not remember the unique phrase from his story: "center everywhere, circumference nowhere."
+In other words, the first time I read those words in Borge's story (before my vision), they had little meaning, as though they were poetic, a literary device to convey infinity in words -- as they remain for many who encounter them: Simply good poetry, evoking a sense of boundlessness, greatness, immeasurability, perfection.
+Then I experienced it in person and later realized that his description was technically accurate, not just poetically.

-That moment of recognition when reading Cusa's words inspired me to wonder where else the idea ocurrred in history, which soon led me to Borges, and only then did I get a sense of its place in the history of ideas.
-Even more curious, I began gathering references to this idea into a single location, not realizing at first how deeply it penetrated into the lives of so many great thinkers.
-Several papers I recently discovered on this subject go into how Nicholas of Cusa's use of the idea was revolutionary, and it is his framework (not an earlier one) that we mean today when we think of the "infinite sphere with center everywhere, circumference nowhere" as informed by modern scientific insights.
+That moment of recognition when reading Cusa's words led me to wonder where else the idea ocurrred in history, which soon led me to Borges, and only then did I begin to get a sense of its place in the history of ideas.
+This made me even more curious, and I began gathering references to this idea into a single location, not realizing at first how deeply it penetrated into the lives of so many great thinkers.
+Several papers I recently discovered on this subject go into how Nicholas of Cusa's use of the idea was particularly revolutionary within the long lineage, and it is his framework (not an earlier one) that we mean today when we think of the "infinite sphere with center everywhere, circumference nowhere" in a manner informed by modern scientific insights.

-In the course of collecting the following list of quotations, I found many smaller fragments, but also several larger PDFs and well-researched articles that explore the concept in detail, including one in German: "UNENDLICHE SPHARE UND ALLMITTELPUNKT: Beiträge Zur Genealogie Der Mathematischen Mystik" by Dietrich Mahnke (which has not been translated yet so I want to run it through DeepL Translate one of these days).
+In the course of collecting the following list of quotations, I found many smaller fragments discussing the idea, but also several larger PDFs and well-researched articles that explore the concept in detail, including one in German: "UNENDLICHE SPHARE UND ALLMITTELPUNKT: Beiträge Zur Genealogie Der Mathematischen Mystik" by Dietrich Mahnke (which has not been translated yet so I want to run it through DeepL Translate one of these days).

 On the back part of the step, toward the right, I saw a small iridescent sphere of almost unbearable brilliance.
 At first I thought it was revolving; then I realised that this movement was an illusion created by the dizzying world it bounded.
 The Aleph's diameter was probably little more than an inch, but all space was there, actual and undiminished.
 Each thing (a mirror's face, let us say) was infinite things, since I distinctly saw it from every angle of the universe.
 I saw the teeming sea; I saw daybreak and nightfall; I saw the multitudes of America; I saw a silvery cobweb in the center of a black pyramid; I saw a splintered labyrinth (it was London); I saw, close up, unending eyes watching themselves in me as in a mirror; I saw all the mirrors on earth and none of them reflected me...
 (Jorge Luis Borges)